Anime

 animearray array in the

-app.json file.
+app.json file (which is also the name of your MP3 audio loops).
 Import your mod folder into the